huggla/Minimal-and-secure-Docker-images/README.md

 *CONTENTDESTINATION1 (/buildfs/)*

-The directory where to CONTENTSOURCE1 is copied.
+The directory where the files and directories given in CONTENTSOURCE1 is copied to.

 *CONTENTIMAGE2*